-Research in the Department of Theatre Film and Television Studies (TFTS) foregrounds the study of theatre, film, performance and media within historically, geographically and politically located cultural contexts.
+With an established international profile across its constituent disciplines, research in the Department of Theatre, Film and Television Studies (TFTS) foregrounds the study of theatre, film, performance and media within historically, geographically and politically located cultural contexts.
+It emphasises formal innovation, technological developments and interdisciplinary enquiry within a globalised cultural environment.